Gareth Hughes (politician)

-Gareth Thomas Llewelyn Hughes (born 31 October 1981) is a New Zealand politician and member of the Green Party.
+Gareth Thomas Llewelyn Hughes (born 31 October 1981) is a New Zealand activist and a former politician of the Green Party.
 He was a member of the New Zealand Parliament for eleven years, from 2010 to 2020.
 He first took a seat part way through the 49th Parliament as the next person on the Green party list following the retirement of Jeanette Fitzsimons in February 2010.
 He did not stand for re-election in the 2020 general election.

 Early life

-Hughes grew up in Gisborne, and, after attending Gisborne Boys' High School, studied religious studies, history and politics at Victoria University of Wellington.
+Hughes grew up in Gisborne.
+After attending Gisborne Boys' High School, he studied religious studies, history and politics at Victoria University of Wellington.
 He became a vegetarian while a student.
 He worked for Greenpeace in Australia and New Zealand from 2000 to 2005, and then worked for the Green Party on climate change issues.
 He is married with two children.

 In May 2004, Hughes was arrested after dressing as Ronald McDonald and chaining himself to the gates of McDonald's New Zealand distribution centre in Wiri, Auckland, protesting against the use of genetically modified chicken feed.
 In 2009 Hughes co-ordinated Greenpeace New Zealand's 'Sign On' campaign, which called for stronger action on climate change.